 The main change to the charging order section is that the charging order is the sole remedy that is available to any judgment creditor (including a bankruptcy trustee).
 That is whether the Nevis LLC has only one or has multiple members, Nevis courts will not allow seizure of the LLC or the assets held therein.
-Moreover, the charging order is not allowed to include amounts that arise from fines, penalties or punitive damages.
+Moreover, the the law does not allow the charging order to include amounts that arise from fines, penalties or punitive damages.

-The charging order against a Nevis LLC is not considered a lien on that member’s interest in the company.
+The statutes do not consider the charging order against a Nevis LLC as a lien on that member’s interest in the company.
 The one who has the charging order may not jump in and become a member, so the original owner retains his ownership.
 They cannot exercise the rights of any member.
 The holder of the order cannot interfere with any management decisions.
-They cannot liquidate or seize any assets of the company.
+Furthermore, they cannot liquidate or seize any assets of the company.
 They cannot restrict the company’s activities.
-They cannot dissolve the entity.
+Moreover, they cannot dissolve the entity.

 Unlike a US judgment that typically lasts for 10 years with a 10 year renewal (for a total of 20 years), a Nevis LLC charging order is not renewable and has to expire after three (3) years after it is filed.
 Moreover, the company can continue to seek additional investments from its members and can hold onto the distributions that would usually go to the the charged member.